Get Started With Personalized Nutrition

 Next, the Viome testing process was short on data, with most of the reporting very generic.
 If you are a biohacker type who likes to get in the weeds with detailed reports, Viome isn’t the test for you.

-The TMA discovery is valuable, but these tests are also available through Cleveland Heart Labs and some others, where they can be covered by insurance.
+The TMA discovery is potentially valuable for some consumers, but my experience shows it can’t be trusted.
+You don’t need a microbiome test to measure TMAO.
+These tests are also available through Cleveland Heart Labs and some others, where they can be covered by insurance (as my blood testing was).

 The thing about TMAO is that, yes, there is a New England Journal of Medicine study linking TMAO to increased risk of heart disease.
 However, when I have interviewed Dr. Tom Dayspring, a nationally recognized lipid expert, he has been adamant that TMAO isn’t “ready for primetime” as a core cardiovascular risk biomarker, like APOB.